-December r 31,
+Year Ended De ecember 31,

-2021 2020
+2022 2021

-Discount rate 1.0 % 1.0 %
+Discount rate 2.4 % 1.0 %

-Expected long-term return on plan assets 3.2 % 3.5 %
+Expected long-term return on plan assets 3.3 % 3.2 %

-Rate of compensation increase 1.3 % 1.3 %
+Rate of compensation increase 2.2 % 1.3 %

 The discount rate reflects the market rate on December 31 of the prior year for high-quality fixed-income investments with maturities corresponding to the Company's benefit obligations and is subject to change each year.
 The rates appropriate for each plan are determined based on investment grade instruments with maturities approximately equal to the average expected benefit payout under the plan.
 The Company periodically updates the mortality assumptions used to estimate the projected benefit obligation.